ericdunbar/ics3u_wiki/termwork/Computer-Hardware-P2.md

 For those in Mr. Seidel's class, you can access everyone's slideshow work on this [Google Site](https://sites.google.com/pdsb.net/mrseidel-computer-hardware).

-### Task 1 (Choose Occupation)
+### Task 1 (Occupation)
 From the list of allowed occupations below, you will be given an occupation/budget that aligns with careers after high school.
 The choices have been randomized (per random.org/lists) for Mr. Seidel's class.

 ### Task 2 (Three-Page Report, or equivalent)

 #### Part 1 (Computer Build (max 2 pages))

+##### Description
 You are a new-hire for a company (or are starting your own business) and you need to buy the best computer that you can with the funding provided.
 You are required to:
-* Purchase individual computer parts (no laptops, or all-in-one purchases), as well as any specific pieces of technology (as noted in the section following the occupation tables) for your occupation.
+* Build a whole computer by purchasing individual computer parts (no laptops, or all-in-one purchases), as well as any specific pieces of technology for your occupation as noted in occupation table.
   * To help you with this task, there is an [online site](https://ca.pcpartpicker.com/) that can guide you with the main purchases of the computer.
 * Stay **below** the budget given in the occupation you chose.
 	* The budget given is in Canadian dollars.